Your Richmond agency's billable, salaried, and contract staff don't fit one BambooHR mold

 Exactly what you get

 You get an HRIS that models your real workforce: billable staff, contractors, and freelancers at different rates, with utilization and billability visible alongside HR records.
 For a Richmond agency that ends the disconnect between who's employed and how they're staffed and billed.
 For a healthcare group it adds credentialing and shift scheduling as first-class features.
-It connects to the project management software, accounting software, and business intelligence dashboards that run the rest of the business, so utilization reconciles instead of living in a spreadsheet.
+It connects to the project management software, accounting software, and business intelligence (BI) dashboards that run the rest of the business, so utilization reconciles instead of living in a spreadsheet.
 You also get compliance reporting shaped to your industry, not a generic template.

 How to choose a developer in Richmond